hightechu/hightechu-discord-bot/GETTING_STARTED.md

 - [ ] Setup a Discord Server.
 For more information, visit "[Create A Server](https://support.discord.com/hc/en-us/articles/204849977-How-do-I-create-a-server-)".
   - [ ] HighTechU Students: Invite your team members to the Discord Server.
 For more information, visit "[How do I invite friends to my server](https://support.discord.com/hc/en-us/articles/204155938-How-do-I-invite-friends-to-my-server-)".
-  - [ ] HighTechU Students: Update your team members server permission.
+  - [ ] HighTechU Students: Update your team members server permission to admin.
 For more information, visit "[Setting Up Permissions FAQ](https://support.discord.com/hc/en-us/articles/206029707-Setting-Up-Permissions-FAQ)".

 ### Discord - Bot